 A small parchment envelope landed in front of James, right on top of his plate of food.

 ‘Aw, is mummy missing you already, James,’ Sirius teased.

 James replied by nudging Sirius in the side.
 A second later another envelope landed on the table, this time in front of Sirius.

 ‘Aw, is your mummy missing you, Sirius?’
-Chloe asked in a mocking voice.
+Corinne asked in a mocking voice.

 ‘Doubt it,’ Sirius replied bluntly without looking up.